Arkansas asks court to reinstate abortion ban due to virus

 The state claimed the clinic was violating an order requiring health providers to reschedule any elective surgeries that could be safely postponed.
 Other states have tried to ban or restrict abortions during the pandemic using similar orders.

-Rutledge’s filing said U.S. District Kristine Baker issued an order without allowing the state to respond “declaring abortion a judicial sacred cow — untouchable even in an effort to save lives.”
+Rutledge’s filing said U.S. District Kristine Baker issued her order without allowing the state to respond, “declaring abortion a judicial sacred cow — untouchable even in an effort to save lives.”

 “It clearly and indisputably erred,” her filing said.